-Donna Arteaga Alvarez is a fourth-year Psychology major at the University of California, Riverside.
+Donna Arteaga Alvarez is a fourthyear psychology major at the University of California, Riverside.
 She has an interest in memory and the scholarship of teaching and learning.
-After graduation, she plans to pursue a PhD in Psychology within the Cognition and Cognitive Neuroscience program.
+After graduation, she plans to pursue a Ph.D. in psychology within a cognition and cognitive neuroscience program.
 She aspires to become a professor and continue research that will enhance students' learning.